 The WildSide Plus jar was introduced in late 2012.
-It is identical to the previous WildSide with added ridges inside to improve blending efficiency.
+It is identical to the previous WildSide with added ridges inside to further improve blending efficiency.
 All new purchases now include the WildSide+ in place of its predecessor.
-If you recieve a Blendtec with the older WildSide, it is a sign that you have received old stock, or a used machine.
+If you receive a Blendtec with the older WildSide, it is a sign that you have received old stock, or a used machine.

 Learn more about current » Blendtec Models

-These are the two newest Blendtec blender models made for home use.
+These are two very similar Blendtec blender models made for home use.
 The model names refer to the blender base and has nothing to do with the jar or container that comes with the blender.
-Both the Total Blender and HP3A models are USA made by Blendtec, a division of K-Tec, in Utah.
+Both the Total Blender and HP3A models are USA built by Blendtec, a division of K-Tec, in Utah.
 They have the same base and come in the same colors, black, white and red.
 They are essentially the same blender when it comes to power and performance.
 Both are 13 amps, 1560 watts and are build of the same exact mechanical components.
-Both the Blendtec Total Blender and Blendtec HP3A now come with a 7-year warranty (*provided you purchase from authorized Blendtec dealers - more about that below) and Blendtec Customer Support for as long as you own your blender.
+Both the Blendtec Total Blender and Blendtec HP3A come with a 7-year warranty (*provided you purchase from authorized Blendtec dealers – more about that below) and Blendtec Customer Support for as long as you own your blender.